“Emotional abuse is a domestic abuse issue. It falls under the umbrella of domestic violence.”Anne Blythe, founder of Betrayal Trauma Recovery

 Stevie knows firsthand the power in using your voice, as a victim of abuse, to begin the healing process.
 She shares her incredible story of coping with and healing from the devastating effects of years of emotional and psychological abuse in the Betrayal Trauma Recovery Podcast.

 Emotional Abuse is Just As Damaging As Physical Abuse

 Because victims of emotional and psychological abuse rarely have visible bruises, the abuse they endure is minimized or often entirely dismissed by family, friends, clergy, and therapists.
 The secondary trauma that arises from being discredited by those they reach out to for support is devastating.

 While the bruises are not visible, the effects that emotional abuse has on the brain, body, and spirit of a woman are, indeed, tragic and real.

 Emotional Abuse Can Be a Precursor to Physical Violence

 “My message to domestic abuse victims is to try and help them identify (the emotional and psychological abuse) long before the physical violence starts.
 To start identifying the the emotional and psychological abuse because that is just as dangerous to your heart and your soul as any physical thing that could happen to you.”– Anne Blythe, founder of Betrayal Trauma Recovery

 At Betrayal Trauma Recovery, emotional abuse is regarded as the serious and degrading abuse that it is.
-Speak to a professional now.
+Join the Betrayal Trauma Recovery Group and get support now.